 - High Amounts of Stress.
 Business leaders, performers and anyone in high-stress careers can be at a greater risk of alcohol abuse.
 If your loved one fits into this category, they may have originally used alcohol to take the edge off during a tight deadline or before an important presentation or performance.
 High amounts of stress and anxiety can be enough to trigger an addiction, especially for those who are genetically prone to substance abuse.

-No matter someone’s financial wealth, prestige, family or talents, anyone can struggle with alcohol abuse as a result of genetic and environmental factors.
+No matter someone’s financial wealth, prestige, family, or talents, anyone can struggle with alcohol abuse as a result of genetic and environmental factors.
+Understanding the Signs of a High-Functioning Alcoholic can help you identify if your loved one is battling addiction, even if they don’t fit the typical stereotype.
 However, that doesn’t mean there isn’t a way to recover from addiction.
 No matter why your loved one has become an alcoholic, proper addiction treatment can help them recover.

 Find Alcohol Addiction Treatment at The Raleigh House